Creating an Icon inspired by Instagram in Inkscape

 The lines are a bit thin at the moment, so let’s fix that.
 Select all the lines, go to the Fill and Stroke dialog, and adjust the Stroke width until they are about as thick as the example below.
 After that’s done, group them together using CTRL + G and change the stroke to white.
 It’s a good idea to have a dark background in place so you can see the envelope.

 Let’s move on to the background.
 Select the Rectangle tool and hold down CTRL to create a square.
 Similar to the envelope, make the corners rounded by adjusting the Rx and Ry values in the Tool Controls bar.
-After that, remove any stroke if present, before filling it in with any color.
+After that, remove any stroke if present before filling it in with any color.

-Now for the fun part — select the Gradient tool and take a look at the Tool Controls bar.
+Select the Gradient tool and take a look at the Tool Controls bar.
 You will see two types for gradient (radial and linear), as well as the option to apply the gradient on either the fill or stroke.
 Here, you will be starting with a linear gradient on the fill.
 Click on the bottom left corner of the rounded square, and then double click on the upper right corner to create a two-color gradient.

 With the Fill and Stroke dialog opened, click on the bottom left node (also called the starting node) and change the RGBA for the fill to F9ED32FF.
 For the top right node, change it to EE2A7BFF.
 You will get a nice yellow-to-pink gradient.
 Also, you can move the nodes around to adjust how much of each color is in the gradient.

 Make a duplicate of the rounded square and create another gradient, starting with 002AFFFF on the top right corner and EE2A7BFF on the bottom left corner.
 However, this time you will have to reduce the opacity of the pink color to 0.
 Move the nodes until you get something like this: